katungi/React-cli-section/readme.md

 npx create-ink-app
 ```

-Warning: the create ink command might take some time, but when it finishes, it will have done everything, including creating a link executable for the application.
+Warning: the last command might take some time.
+When it finishes, it will have created a link executable for the application.

 When you run `section-example` in the terminal, it should return this: